Kutluhandas/GetirTestProject/GetirTestProject/README.md

-I built the project using Appium. i also used Gauge to conform BDD.
+I built the project using Appium.
+I also used Gauge to conform BDD.